decmurphy/bridomeara/content/collections/services/organisational-assistance.md

 ---
-title: 'Workplace wellness/Project management'
+title: 'Workplace Wellness/Project Management'
-header: 'Bríd O'' Meara expertise in mental health and wellbeing programme development and project management'
+header: 'Bríd O'' Meara offers expertise in mental health and wellbeing programme development and project management'
 preview: |
   Are you developing/revising your wellbeing programme?